RuntimeConverter/runtimeconverter-lib-docs/README.md

 There is no reason why it could not be used in a production system given enough testing, but we cannot support your personal or small business application.
 For larger companies, see our enterprise support options at runtimeconverter.com.

+Use of the term "supported" in this document and elsewhere does not mean that we provide any warranty or expectation of support.
+You are welcome to raise any issues you have experienced in the "Issues" section of this repository, or privately, but they will be triaged and added to a backlog of issues and features not yet developed.

 ## Installation

 1. Create a read-accessible folder named "/var/runtimeconverter"